parthian-sterlet/antinoise/README.md

 7. log file reporing abnormal program termination due to errors in BED file (start/end positions are located outside the chromosome borders, etc.), correct program termination assumes that this file is empty

 ## Scripts to run AntiNoise starting from the reference genome
-* Perl script to extract background sequences from the unmasked reference genome, [no_mask.pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/mask.pl)
+* No masking, application to the entire genome as is, without any masking, [no_mask.pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/mask.pl)
 1. path to executables for all desribed above c++ files from this github repository
 2. path to the reference genome in FASTA format, this file must contain all chromosomes
 3. path to the rest input data and all output data, these input data includes (a) peaks (foreground sequences) BED file and the whitelist/blacklist BED file, the masked genome all results will in this folder